The Giving Problem and Solution

 - There is a lack of visibility for measuring Kingdom impact

-Most Christian giving worldwide is used to minister to those who are already Christians.
-The least amount of giving (less than 1%) is used to minister to the poorest lost people in the world.
+Less than 1% of Christian giving is used to minister to the poorest lost people in the world.

 One of the most collaborative and exhaustive research projects ever reveals the Church’s use of God’s resources overall.
-Data was gathered from hundreds of Christian professors, researchers, ministry and denominational leaders, including some of the most respected Christians in the world: Paul Eshleman, Director “Jesus” Film Project; Patrick Johnstone, author of Operation World; and the late Ralph D. Winter, PhD, Founder of US Center of World Missions.
-Of all worldwide Christian ministry resources given annually, this chart shows the location and identity of those who receive these resources.
+Data was gathered from hundreds of Christian professors, researchers, ministry and denominational leaders, including some of the most respected Christians in the world (Paul Eshleman, Director “Jesus” Film Project; Patrick Johnstone, author of Operation World; and the late Ralph D. Winter, PhD, Founder of US Center of World Missions).
+Of all global Christian ministry resources given annually, this chart shows the location and identity of those who receive these resources.

 Acts 1:8 records Jesus’ final command, His famous last words of instruction to us today: we are to be “witnesses both in Jerusalem, and in all Judea and Samaria, and even to the ends of the earth.”
-Sadly, the numbers on the above pie chart do not reflect this “both” – instead, we see that a mere .03% is making it to those at the ends of the earth (the lost and poorest of the poor, the “least of these”).
+Sadly, the numbers on the pie chart do not reflect the spirit of Jesus’ command.
+Instead, we see a mere .03% is making it to the ends of the earth (the lost and poorest of the poor, the “least of these”).

 - Who are the “least of these” billion+ people depicted in World A?
 Jesus answered this same question in the Parable of the Good Samaritan in Luke 10:30-37: They are our Biblical neighbors; they are most often the overlooked, the very poor, and beaten mentally and physically and at times naked, robbed and left for dead.
 Yet they only receive 1/3 of 1% of all ministry dollars.

-So if we followed God’s instruction and Jesus’ teaching and example and ministered to the “least of these,” what would we discover?
-We’d discover much more than what the research shows at 300 times greater results overall: at the “ends of the earth.”
-We discovered 30,000 times greater results to these who currently receive the least resources though our Top 10 ministries.
-Basically it proves what Jesus said: “Where the harvest is ripe but the workers are few.”
+So if we followed God’s instruction and Jesus’ teaching by ministering to the “least of these,” what would we discover?
+We’d find much more than what the research shows at 300 times greater results overall: at the “ends of the earth.”
+We found 30,000 times greater results to those who currently receive the least resources though our Top 10 ministries.
+This proves what Jesus said: “Where the harvest is ripe, but the workers are few.”

 The Giving Solution

 Jesus not only told us WHO our neighbors are in the Good Samaritan; He showed us WHAT to do when He came to “preach the good news to the poor”; and He showed us WHERE to go in His most famous and dramatic last words of instruction …to the “ends of the earth.”
 By following God’s instruction and Jesus’ example, we discover 30,000 times greater results!
-Simply enter any dollar amount, no matter how little you think you can afford, to invest into God Kingdom and see the 30,000 times greater results as compared to where most Christian giving occurs today.
+Enter any dollar amount, no matter how little you think you can afford, to invest in God’s Kingdom and see the 30,000 times greater results as compared to where most Christian giving occurs today.

 Solution = GOD+YOU+OTHERS

 One of the greatest biblical principles is GOD+YOU+OTHERS, a relationship trio with lasting fulfillment.
-Certainly there are times when the Holy Spirit leads us to give solely from our hearts out of obedience to His prompting; but did you know it’s no less holy to use your mind in this process?
-When Jesus was asked what the greatest commandment was, He quoted Deuteronomy 6:5, saying we are to love the Lord with all our heart, soul, and strength, and to love our neighbors as ourselves – but Jesus added “mind” to this verse.
+Certainly, there are times when the Holy Spirit leads us to give solely from our hearts out of obedience to His prompting; but did you know it’s no less holy to use your mind in this process?
+When the people asked Jesus what the greatest commandment was, He quoted Deuteronomy 6:5, saying we are to love the Lord with all our heart, soul, and strength, and to love our neighbors as ourselves – but Jesus added “mind” to this verse.

 … “we are to love the Lord with all our heart, soul, strength and mind, and our neighbors as ourselves.”
 Matthew 22:37 and Mark 12:30

-How exciting for marketplace Christians to discover that we are able to use our minds not only to make a living, but in loving and serving God, you, and MANY others forever!
-How we wisely give is as important as what we give – we are called to give with a cheerful, obedient heart after providing for our #1 God-given ministry, our family, and our local Church.
+How exciting for marketplace Christians to discover that we can use our minds not only to make a living, but in loving and serving God, and MANY others forever!
+How we wisely give is as important as what we give – God calls us to give with a cheerful, obedient heart after providing for our #1 God-given ministry, our family, and our local Church.
 We will walk you through this in the next few application steps.
 How exciting and rewarding to know that each day you are making a difference which ROI Ministry provides for you.